higerra/SubspaceStab/README.md

 cmake CMakeLists.txt
 make
 ```
-Now there should be an executable called `SubspaceStab` in the project folder, and we are ready to use the project.
+Now if `make` was successful, there should be an executable called `SubspaceStab` in the project folder, and we are ready to use the project.
+If not, please create an issue here.

 ## Python requirments